-- (a) service as a page in the Indiana General Assembly - (b) service as a precinct worker on election day - (c) appearance in court by subpoena - (d) active duty in the Indiana National Guard - (e) active duty in the Indiana Civil Air Patrol
+- a.
+Service as a page in the Indiana General Assembly. - b.
+Service as a precinct worker on election day. - c.
+Appearance in court by subpoena. - d.
+Active duty in the Indiana National Guard. - e.
+Active duty in the Indiana wing of civil air patrol. - f.
+Exhibiting or participating in the Indiana state fair for educational purposes.